PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-13 10:06:37
+Last updated: 2024-04-13 10:07:11
-Random Quote: Bring on your storm, my lord... and recall, if you do, the name of this castle.  -  Cortnay Penrose
+Random Quote: One life, one choice, one moment can destroy the entire universe. - The Watcher